FrancoisBertone/rhytool/README.md

 This is the R version of the hytool toolbox to interpret pumping test data.

+The documentation for the package is available in pdf in the package and via the standard help in R.

 The matlab version of hytool is available here : https://github.com/UniNE-CHYN/hytool